The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 (See also Matthew16,24, pick up cross and follow Jesus, and Psalm61,8, only Christian "vow" is to follow Jesus).

-25. 62AD Martyrdom of James in Jerusalem Until Now: The historical "Christian" indifference, ignorance and neglect regarding the unfinished biblical promises to Israel has made Nicolaitan domination of God's Christian people much easier.
+25. 62AD Martyrdom of James in Jerusalem Until Now: The historical "Christian" indifference, ignorance and neglect regarding the unfinished biblical promises to Israel has made Nicolaitan domination, based on ignorance of unfinished prophecies and promises of God to Israel (such as the millennial rule from physical Israel) makes the rule fo God's Christian people much easier becaise it over simplifies the faith away from the centrality of the Jews and Jerusalem in the whole of salvation history, past, present and future.

-Most Christians throughout the ages, perhaps a little less so in modern times with the rise of the biblical Jewish roots movement, have sufferred from this biblical indifference, ignorance and neglect and have in effect paved the way for Nicolaitanism.
+Most Christians throughout the ages, perhaps a little less so in modern times with the rise of the biblical Jewish roots movement, have sufferred from this biblical indifference, ignorance and neglect of the whole gospel and the whole scriptures which in effect paved the way for Nicolaitanism in the church.

 Jesus told his first leaders, all Jews, that they were not to Lord it over the faithful, like gentiles do, making their authority onerous.
 Matthew20,25

-Yet historic Christendom, Christendom being a term of religious empire, has lorded it over God's people like gentiles do.
+Yet historic Christendom, Christendom being a term of various religious empire, and wannbe empire, has lorded it over God's people like, as Jesus said, gentile leaders of the nations were wont to do.
 Again this is Nicolaitan.
-And historic Christianity, a milder term if you insist on it, at best has done little better, and also minimized up to the present day our prophetic faith roots in Judaism and all the unfinished biblical promises to Israel and our vital connection to their Zion and our Zion, for their millenial is our millenial, Isaiah66, their future is part of our future, their love for God and their scriptures is part of our love of our scriptures.
+And 'historic Christianity', a milder term if you insist on it, has also minimized up to the present day our prophetic faith roots in Judaism and all the unfinished biblical promises to Israel and our vital connection to their Zion which is our Zion, for their millenial which is is our millenial, Isaiah66, their faith future which our faith future, their love for God and their scriptures which is our love for God of our scriptures.

 We Christians need know: